 While debt is never advisable as a first option, the hope for students is that a significant investment in their education proves to reap lifelong rewards.

-Like many providers, Alliant Credit Union offers loans for both undergraduate and graduate students, with an optional deferment meaning no payments are due until six months after graduation.
-As a credit union, it can offer competitive rates – their current best rate is just 3.25 % for student loans and 3.5% for consolidation student loans as of March 2016.
+Like many providers, Alliant Credit Union offers student loan refinancing loans for both undergraduate and graduate students.
+As a credit union, it can offer competitive rates - their current best rate is just 3.75% as of November 2018.
 Although it should be noted that these are variable APRs.
 Located in Chicago, it offers a full online banking service meaning location is no barrier.

 Alliant, like all credit unions, is a member-only banking service.
 However, it offers a number of ways to qualify for membership and, if you don’t live in a qualifying area, work for a particular company or are a relation of a worker in that company, you can simply make a donation of $10 or greater to Foster Care for Success to become a member.

 Remember, before you look at any rates, make sure you compare Alliant with other lenders.
 Using Credible, you can compare up to 8 lenders to make sure you get the best rate possible.
 Plus, College Investor readers get up to a $1,000 bonus when refinancing with Credible.

 See how Alliant compares to our Best Student Loan Refinancing Lenders.